isomerpages/moe-blangahrisepri/index.md

       alt: Image alt text
       image: /images/2023 Photos/Earth Day/earth day 3.jpg
       url: /2023/06/02/earth-day/
-      description: "The theme for this year’s Earth Day in 2023 is ‘Invest in Our Planet’. "
+      description: The theme for this year’s Earth Day in 2023 is ‘Invest in Our Planet’.
   - resources:
       title: Publications
       button: Click here to see more